Yelp/elastalert/README.md

 		`- PR/commit message #000 - @committer`
 	- Check the box to 'Create a discussion for this release'.
 	- Save the draft.
+5. Verify that artifacts have been published:
+ 	- Python PIP package was [published][9] successfully.
+ 	- Helm chart has been [published][10] successfully.
+ 	- Docker Hub image was [published][8] successfully.
-5. Wait a minimum of a few hours for community feedback in case someone notices a problem with the the upcoming release.
+6. Wait a minimum of a few hours for community feedback in case someone notices a problem with the the upcoming release.
-6. Publish the release.
+7. Publish the release.

 ## License